 From story to plot

-However, this doesn’t mean we cannot draw any interesting conclusions about storytelling.
+However, this doesn’t mean we cannot draw any interesting conclusions about creative writing.
 For example, paraphrasing E.M.
 Forster, while a story is a narrative of events exclusively arranged in their time-sequence, a plot is also a narrative of events, but one in which the emphasis is falling on causality instead.

 The king died and then the queen died is a story.
 The king died, and then the queen died of grief is a plot.
 The time sequence is preserved, but the sense of causality overshadows it.